Skip to Content

 Celebrate Your Accomplishments

-Oftentimes, when we let a habit slip there is a piece of our internal narrative that goes something like, “the changes I wanted aren’t happening, so this effort isn’t worthwhile.”
+Oftentimes, when we let a habit slip there’s a piece of our internal narrative that goes something like, “the changes I wanted aren’t happening, so this effort isn’t worthwhile.”
 If this is part of the equation for you, then I recommend pausing and taking stock of the small wins or accomplishments that have come from the habit you’ve been working on.

 Maybe you have more energy.
 Perhaps you’ve discovered a new ingredient you love.
 It’s possible that walking up the stairs isn’t as exhausting.
 Maybe you’ve saved on your food budget by cooking more.
 Or maybe your kids tried a new food.
 The point is, I bet if you think about it, even for just 30 seconds, you’ll be able to come up with a positive outcome of the work you have been doing.